Asotn/KaliDroid/README.md

 Note: The project officially ended on [date].
 "Jun-8" I saw the entire warehouse on [date].
 "Jun 9" Updates from the developer have been permanently discontinued.
 Continued viewing of the Redmi
+Note: You can find out some things about the reason.
+Directly from this site "https://kalid-roid.s-pi.workers.dev/"

 # KaliDroid **Kali Linux Terminal for Android**
 A real, open-source Kali Linux terminal emulator for Android.
 Runs the full Kali Linux environment via proot — no root required.
 Supports `apt`, `sudo`, and every terminal command in the world.